-Did you know improving your cardiovascular fitness can improve the way your body uses oxygen, and in turn, your heart becomes stronger and more efficient at pumping blood throughout your body?
+Did you know to improve your cardiovascular fitness can improve the way your body uses oxygen, and in turn, your heart becomes stronger and more efficient at pumping blood throughout your body?

 Here we look at the top five exercises that can benefit your heart:

 Brisk walking: Regular brisk walking (30 – 35 minutes most days of the week) is a great start to improve your cardio fitness.
 You can start with brisk walking at a faster pace and build up from here.
 Remember slow, steady progress is key!

 Running: another way to burn calories.
 If you are a beginner to running, start out with a brisk walk and work your way up.
 As you get fitter you can increase the minutes you run and your running pace.
 Always remember to listen to your body!

 Swimming: a full-body fitness challenge.
 Swimming laps of the pool can raise your heart rate and improve cardio fitness.

 Cycling: a low impact exercise to get your heart pumping.
 You can get peddling indoors at the gym or outside on the road, solo or with friends.

 Interval or circuit training: mix up your cardio to include some resistance (strength) training.
 This type of training will not only motivate you to keep going it can improve muscular endurance, strength and heart health.

 Heart of the matter is… with a healthy heart the beat goes on.